yaronf/I-D/STAR/draft-sheffer-acme-star.md

 --- abstract

-This memo proposes two mechanisms that work in concert to allow a third party (e.g., a content delivery network) to terminate TLS sessions on behalf of a domain name owner (e.g., a content provider).

-The proposed mechanisms are:

-1. An extension to the ACME protocol to enable the issuance of short-term  and automatically renewed certificates, and
+This memo proposes an ACME extension to enable the issuance of short-term  and automatically renewed certificates.
-2. A protocol that allows a domain name owner to delegate to a third party control over a certificate that bears one or more names in that domain.

-It should be noted that these are in fact independent building blocks that can be used separately to solve completely different problems.
+This allows a domain name owner to delegate the use of certificates to another party, while retaining the capability to cancel this delegation at any time with no need to rely on certificate revocation mechanisms.

 --- middle

 # Introduction: A Solution for the HTTPS CDN Use Case